Band-pass superlattice magnetic tunnel junctions: Abstract

 \section{Abstract}

-Significant scientific and technological progress in the field of spintronics is based on trilayer magnetic tunnel junction devices which principally rely on the physics of single barrier tunneling.
-While technologically relevant devices have been prototyped, the physics of single barrier tunneling poses ultimate limitations on the performance of magnetic tunnel junction devices.
-Here, we propose a fresh route toward high performance magnetic tunnel junctions by making electronic analogs of optical phenomena such as anti-reflections and Fabry-P\`erot resonances.
+We propose a high-performance magnetic tunnel junction by making electronic analogs of optical phenomena such as anti-reflections and Fabry-P\`erot resonances.
 The devices we propose feature anti-reflection enabled superlattice heterostructures sandwiched between the fixed and the free ferromagnets of the magnetic tunnel junction structure.
 Our predictions are based on the non-equilibrium Green's function spin transport formalism coupled self-consistently with the Landau-Lifshitz-Gilbert-Slonczewski equation.
-Owing to the physics of bandpass spin filtering in the bandpass Fabry-P\`erot magnetic tunnel junction device, we demonstrate an ultra-high boost in the tunnel magneto-resistance (TMR$\approx5\times10^4\%$) and nearly 1200\% suppression of spin transfer torque switching bias in comparison to a traditional trilayer magnetic tunnel junction device.
-We rationalize improvised spin transfer torque switching via analysis of the Slonczewski spin current transmission spectra.
+Owing to the physics of bandpass spin filtering in the bandpass superlattice magnetic tunnel junction device, we demonstrate an ultra-high boost in the tunnel magneto-resistance (TMR$\approx5\times10^4\%$) and nearly 92\% suppression of spin transfer torque switching bias in comparison to a traditional trilayer magnetic tunnel junction device.
 The proof of concepts presented here can lead to next-generation spintronics device design harvesting the rich physics of superlattice heterostructures and exploiting spintronic analogs of optical phenomena.